Templating V2

 Some examples of different filters:

-Here you will find a list of the supported filters, for more information, visit the Liquid documentation.
+Here you will find a list of the supported filters.
+For more information see the Liquid documentation.

 abs